neijrr/nextcloud_passwords_handbook_ru/Developers/Encryption.md

 | [`CSEv1r1`](./Encryption/CSEv1Keychain) | The standard CSE keychain |

 ##### CSE/E2E encryption
+The default CSE chosen by the user is set in `user.encryption.cse`.

 | Type | Description |
 | --- | --- |
 | `none` | An object without any client side encryption.
 Only available with SSE other than `none` |
 | [`CSEv1r1`](./Encryption/CSEv1Encryption) | The standard CSE encryption.
 Can not be used for shared entities. |

 ##### SSE encryption
+The default CSE chosen by the user is set in `user.encryption.sse`.

 | Type | Description |
 | --- | --- |
 | `none` | An object without any server side encryption.
 Only available with CSE other than `none` |